 https://www3.gobiernodecanarias.org/medusa/ecoescuela/acosoescolar/ c.
-Taking action
+Taking action d.
+If you are concerned about a student's welfare

 Any child, in any family in any school could become a victim of abuse.
 Staff should always maintain an attitude of "it could happen here".
 Key points for staff to remember for acting are: